 Once you click through to “unwrap” my coupon, you have to click it to print it (lame, who has a printer?), and you have to redeem it towards a premium combo.
-What if I just want a frosty, sack of fries, or a JR. double bacon cheeseburger?
+What if I just want a frosty, sack of fries or Jr. double bacon cheeseburger?
 Too bad birthday boy!

 #2: Macy’s: For your birthday!
 Enjoy Free Shipping on any purchase.

 OK, these guys know me.
-I pay them every month for hell sakes.
+I pay them every month for hell's sake.
 I get dragged to Macy's, (I mean, I shop with my wife there often), yet nowhere is my name.
 Maybe this was for my wife?

 The lame part is, if you get Macy’s emails as often as I do, free shipping is given out like candy to a chunky toddler, and is really not that special, nor is it a “treat”.

 And since I am often dragged to the store, (they don’t know this, obviously) the LAST thing I want to do is look online as well.
 (I’m a guy, OK.
 I loathe shopping!).
 So, had they known my viewing habits from Christmas, or known I was a dude, maybe the offer could have been a bit more personalized to something I would want.